Panchayat samiti

-Panchayat samiti or block panchayat is a rural local government (panchayat) body at the intermediate tehsil (taluka/mandal) or block level in India.
-It works for the villages of the tehsil that together are called a development block.
+Panchayat samiti or block panchayat is a rural local government (panchayat) body at the intermediate block level or tehsil (taluka/mandal) level in India.
+It works for the villages of the block that together are called a development block.
 It has been said to be the "panchayat of panchayats".

 The 73rd Amendment defines the levels of panchayati raj institution as :